toddharding/opencv-android-starter-project/README.md

 16. Press OK
 17. Attempt to run the application, you should see a camera feed

+##Troubleshooting
+###Ubuntu 14.04
+you may be required to install the lib32zl package

 ##How to use the code
 open the ProcessImageFragment.java file you will see this: